ruby/debug/README.md

 On the debug console, you can use the following debug commands.

+There are additional features:

+* If the input line is not recognized as a debug command, the sentence will be evaluated as Ruby expression and the result will be printed with `pp` method.
+So that the input `foo.bar` is same as `pp foo.bar`.
 * `Enter` repeats the last command (useful when repeating `step`s).
 * `Ctrl-D` is equal to `quit` command.
 * [debug command compare sheet - Google Sheets](https://docs.google.com/spreadsheets/d/1TlmmUDsvwK4sSIyoMv-io52BUUz__R5wpu-ComXlsw0/edit?usp=sharing)